finos/perspective/docs/md/js.md

 ### Theming

 Theming is supported in `perspective-viewer` and its accompanying plugins.
-A number of themes come bundled with `perspective-viewer`, and you can import any of these themes directly into your app and the `perspective-viewer`s will be themed accordingly:
+A number of themes come bundled with `perspective-viewer`; you can import any of these themes directly into your app, and the `perspective-viewer`s will be themed accordingly:

 ```javascript